EE Broadband Review (Updated June 2026)

 Full Fibre 900: Better for shared houses, heavy downloaders and anyone who hates waiting for large files.

-Full Fibre 1.6Gb: Available in select areas and mostly aimed at people who want the best EE can offer.
-It is impressive, but honestly overkill for most households.
+Full Fibre 1.6Gb: Available in select areas and aimed at customers who want EE’s fastest current residential speed.
+It is impressive, but it is still overkill for many households unless you have the devices, wiring or WiFi setup to use it properly.

 Upload Speeds

-Because EE uses Openreach-based FTTP, uploads are solid for mainstream full fibre but they are not symmetrical.
-That is absolutely fine for Teams calls, cloud storage and regular uploads, but if upload speed is your number one priority, some alternative networks can still look better on paper.
+Because EE uses Openreach-based FTTP, uploads are solid for mainstream full fibre but they are not generally symmetrical.
+That is fine for video calls, cloud storage and regular uploads, but if upload speed is your number one priority, some alternative networks can still look better on paper.

 Performance Stats